Rules for entry

 Compliance with Competition Rules

-1. The Australian Tourism Industry Council (ATIC), owner of the Australian Tourism Awards, is excited to announce that in 2017 a new online Awards program will be introduced, incorporating a complete online entry process for each State/Territory.
+1. The Australian Tourism Industry Council (ATIC), owner of the Australian Tourism Awards, introduced a new online Awards program.
+Updates have been made to the portal, and it will again be used in 2018.

 The notable change going forward is the move from a .pdf submission process to a web-based ‘form’ which businesses will complete online.
 For those entrants who have entered previously, this means you will no longer need to conform to formatting rules, page limits and page layouts.
 Instead of the previous 30 page limit, there will now be a maximum word limit and image upload limit.